-After you have received Direct Subsidized Loans for your maximum eligibility period, you are no longer eligible to receive additional Direct Subsidized Loans.
-However, you may continue to receive Direct Unsubsidized Loans.
+After you have received Direct Subsidized Loans for the maximum eligibility period, you are no longer eligible to receive additional Direct Subsidized Loans (on which the government pays the interest in most instances).
+However, you may continue to receive Direct Unsubsidized Loans (on which you, and not the government, will be responsible for paying the interest).